Managing stress and the caring role

 Predicting the level of recovery after a brain injury is difficult.
 Doctors are usually cautious about early prognosis.
 Family members and other visitors have the right to ask questions, express a point of view, and receive clear and timely information.
 Sometimes the answer may be “we don’t know” and this may be the only honest answer available.
 Patience and persistence are required in the search for information.

 Understanding medical terminology can be difficult, especially during times of stress.
 However, it is better to ask questions than not understand what is happening.
-If hospital staff use words you don’t understand, ask them to explain it in a simpler way.
+If hospital staff use words you don’t understand, ask them to explain things in a simpler way.

 Caring for a family member with a brain injury is one of the most difficult challenges that can confront a family especially for those providing direct care.

-Read moreCarers need to maintain their health and wellbeing to be in the best frame of mind to care for another individual.
+Read moreCarers need to maintain their own health and wellbeing as part of their caring role.

 Read more